-- At the Fukushima Daiichi Nuclear Power Station, in accordance with the TEPCO HD policy, each of the countermeasures to suppress the spread of infections will be abolished in principle from May 8, 2023.
-However, from the perspective of BCP (business continuity plan), part of the countermeasures to suppress the spread of infections within the workplace will continue for the time being, including the wearing of masks in crowded and closed areas, a gradual review of operations for commuting and on-site buses and avoidance of contact with duty staff. - Based on social trends, as well as the infection status within the workplace and other conditions, the entire abolishment of the countermeasures, including for duty staff after May 8 and by around the end of June, was considered.
+- At the Fukushima Daiichi Nuclear Power Station, in accordance with the TEPCO HD policy, each of the countermeasures to suppress the spread of infections has been abolished in principle since May 8, 2023.
+However, from the BCP (business continuity plan) perspective, part of the countermeasures to suppress the spread of infections within the workplace remain in place, including the wearing of masks in crowded and closed areas, a gradual review of operations for commuting and on-site buses and avoidance of contact with duty staff. - Based on social trends and the infection status within the workplace and other conditions, the entire abolishment, including for duty staff, will be considered. - Basic countermeasures (visiting medical institutions when feeling unwell, ventilation, avoidance of the "Three Cs," frequent handwashing, etc.) will continue to be implemented appropriately by each worker and TEPCO will proceed with decommissioning while prioritizing safety.